Bougainville Island: Geography

-Bougainville is the largest island in the Solomon Islands archipelago.
+Bougainville is the largest island of the Solomon Islands archipelago.
 It is part of the Solomon Islands rain forests ecoregion.
-Bougainville and the nearby island of Buka, are a single landmass separated by a deep 300 m wide strait.
-The island has an area of 9000 sqkm, and there are several active, dormant or inactive volcanoes which rise to 2400 m.
-Bagana (1750 m) in the north central part of Bougainville is conspicuously active, spewing out smoke that is visible for many kilometres.
-Earthquakes are frequent, but cause little damage.
+Bougainville and the nearby island of Buka are a single landmass separated by a deep 300 m wide strait.
+The island has an area of 9000 sqkm, and there are several active, dormant or inactive volcanoes that can rise to 2400 m.
+Bagana (1750 m) in the north central part of Bougainville is conspicuously active, spewing out gas that is visible for many kilometres.
+In 2013, a magnitude 6.4 earthquake was detected on the Bougainville Island; its epicenter was located 57 kilometers (35.4 miles) south of Panguna, a town on Bougainville Island.

 Ecology

-Bougainville Island is primarily forested with a diverse tropical ecosystem.
-Copper mining on the island by a Rio Tinto-owned mining operation caused significant detriment to the immediate and downstream ecology from the destruction of forest and heavy metal-contaminated mine tailings, resulting in an uprising by the islanders to protect their land and native ecology.
+Bougainville Island is primarily forested.
+Copper mining on the island by a Rio Tinto-owned mining operation in Panguna was known for their environmental impacts due to heavy metals.
 More recently, deforestation in order to feed the growing population has affected the flow of many rivers on the island.
-The United Nations Environmental Program has offered to facilitate the cleanup of the Rio Tinto-owned Panguna mine and explore reopening the mine with more stringent environmental standards.
+The United Nations Environment Programme has offered to facilitate the cleanup of the Panguna mine and explore reopening it with more stringent environmental standards.

 Climate

+Bougainville Island has a tropical rainforest climate (Af on Köppen classification).
+The driest month is February.

 Economy

-Bougainville has one of the world's largest copper deposits, which has been under development since 1972, but was shut down in a popular revolution against the foreign-owned mining interests.
-Due to a seven-year blockade of the island by the Papua New Guinean Army during the Coconut Revolution, the island was cut off from the outside world.
-This pressure forced the islanders to develop self-sustaining systems from salvaged parts and foraged resources, including village-scale hydropower, coconut bio-diesel, diversified forest-garden farms, and neo-traditional herbal medicine.
-These innovations were a major focus of the documentary film The Coconut Revolution.
+Bougainville has one of the world's largest copper deposits, which has been under development since 1972.
+The Panguna mine is estimated to have one billion tonnes of copper ore and 12 million ounces of gold.
+It was later shut down in a revolution against the Australian-run mine.

 Demographics

 Religion

-The majority of people on Bougainville are Christian, an estimated 70% being Roman Catholic and a substantial minority United Church of Papua New Guinea since 1968.
-Few non-natives remain, as most were evacuated following the civil wars.
+The majority of people on Bougainville are Christian, an estimated 75-80% being Roman Catholic as of 2015, and a substantial minority belonging to the United Church of Papua New Guinea and the Seventh-day Adventist Church.